sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/index.md

 ## Start
  * [Introduction](introduction/) - start here if you are new to the project or web performance testing.
  * [Installation](installation/) - install using npm, yarn or run our Docker containers.
- * [Web performance testing in practice](web-performance-testing-in-practice/) - start to read this is if you are new to run synthetics tests.
  * [Browsers](browsers/) - collect timings using real browsers.
 We support Firefox, Chrome, Chrome on Android and limited support for Safari on OS X and iOS.
  * [Configuration](configuration/) - there's a lot of things you can do with sitespeed.io, lets checkout how!
  * [Connectivity](connectivity/) - set the connectivity to emulate real users network conditions.